aimalz/indie-genre/README.md

-# pzgen
+# `zeppole` (backronym TBD)

-The [`chippr`](https://github.com/aimalz/chippr) test suite is built on a forward model that deserves its own repo.
+The [`chippr`](https://github.com/aimalz/chippr) test suite is built on a forward model that deserves its own repo to facilitate more generic applications of forward-modeled photo-z posteriors.

 The core of the code uses [`pomegranate`](https://github.com/jmschrei/pomegranate) for one-dimensional PDFs that can be composed generically into any arbitrary 2-dimensional probability space of true and estimated scalars from which points can be drawn and marginal PDFs can be evaluated.
 One-dimensional marginal PDFs can be re-parameterized by [`qp`](https://github.com/aimalz/qp).